Skip to main content

 Mămăligă cu Brânză și Smântână

-Polenta with cheese and sour cream - ultimate Romanian comfort food.
-Simple, satisfying, vegetarian.
-The cheese (telemea or brânză de burduf) melts into hot mămăligă.
+Polenta topped with cheese and sour cream, about as comforting as Romanian food gets.
+It is plain, vegetarian and satisfying, with the cheese (telemea or brânză de burduf) melting into the hot mămăligă.

 Allergens: